AbraWalker/bootcamp-dei-project/README.md

 - As a user, I want to be able to access this site on any device, so I can share it to other interested users.

 ## DESIGN

+With the user stories in mind, I wanted to design a fun and approachable looking website suitable for all ages to access and use if they wish. <br/>
+In my opinion, the way to make my site fit those criteria was to use brighter colours, bright and positive images, accessible language and readable but fun fonts. <br/>

 ## COLOURS

 ![Colour](/docs/colour-scheme.png)